cbonoz/instant-wiki/README.md

 # Instant Wiki

-Forge Atlassian app that enables automatic insertion of a keywords section and a variety of relevant article links to the bottom of any page.
+Use NLP to extract an automatic and dynamically updated references and keywords section to the end of any Confluence article.

 Search for the `instant-wiki` forge app

 Invoke via `/Create wiki`

-## Instant Wiki

-Use NLP to extract an automatic and dynamically updated references and keywords section to the end of any Confluence article.

 Built on Atlassian Forge.